Login

 Ecommerce loan from an online lender

-Online lenders offer a variety of fixed rate loan terms and if you have solid sales and good credit it’s worth considering an online loan over a higher rate eCommerce platform loan.
+Online lenders offer a variety of fixed rate loan terms and if you have solid sales and good credit it’s worth considering an online loan over a higher rate ecommerce platform loan.
 If you were to borrow $100,000 and had a great credit score or a solid sales track record, you could perhaps garner an APR of 8% for a 4 month loan with fixed monthly installments.
 Your monthly payment would be $25,671 and your total payment would be $101,659, for a total interest payment of $1,659.

 Profit-based loan